critical & theoretical

 The immediately following pieces are by by myself.

-Below, there is a section of other writing on digital poetics that I have found useful,
+Below, there is a section of other writing on digital poetics that I found useful at an early point in my career,

 in reverse date order